caprover/one-click-apps/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have ensured that I put as much default values as possible (except passwords) to ensure minimum effort required for end users to get started.
 - [ ] I have ensured that I am not using the "latest" tag as this tag is dynamically changing and might break the one-click app.
 Use a fixed version.
 - [ ] I have made sure that instructions.start and instructions.end are clear and self-explanatory.
+- [ ] Icon is added as a png file to the logos directory.
 - [ ] Documentation field contains a link to a page with proper explanations on environmental variables, volumes or the docker compose file.